kollia/dbselftables/README.md

 dbselftable is implemented now for php 8.x / 9.x<br />
 and using as database MariaDb or MySql

-You can download the .zip or .tar.zip package from last release on the right column and extract this in your project folder.
+You can download the .zip or .tar.zip package from last release on the right column in the About-Panel and extract this in your project folder.
 Or if you work with git, clone the main repository which should be the same.
 ```
 git clone https://github.com/kollia/dbselftables.git